 One thing I love about Obsidian is that, because the vault is just a bunch of markdown files, many other tools work well with it.
 For example:

-- You can export book highlights from Readwise as markdown and import them into Obsidian.
-You can even use the tool Hazel to automate this process.
+- You can export book highlights from Readwise as markdown and import them into Obsidian automatically through the official Readwise plugin.

 - Each note has an Obsidian URL you can copy and use anywhere.
 To get it, you can right-click on a note or find "Copy Obsidian URL" in the command palette (to which you could also attach a keyboard shortcut).
 This makes it incredibly easy to reference and link to specific notes in external applications like Google Docs or your task manager.
 You could even use Keyboard Maestro to set up a keyboard shortcut to navigate to a certain note, like a note that acts as a project knowledge hub.